About Dental Therapy

 Where are dental therapists educated?

 The Commission on Dental Accreditation, the same body that approves education programs for dentists, passed national accreditation standards for dental therapists in 2015.
-Currently, five schools in the U.S. are graduating providers, three in Minnesota, one in Alaska, and one in Washington.
+Currently, four schools in the U.S. are graduating providers, two in Minnesota, one in Alaska, and one in Washington.
 Several more colleges and universities are preparing to educate dental therapists.

 Are dental therapists and dental hygienists the same?